-The weighting structure of the IPRIX, base 2010, has two fundamental sources of information:
+The weighting structure of the IPRI, base 2010, has two fundamental sources of information:

-- The Industrial Companies Survey, which provides data regarding turnover of industrial companies, by branch of activity. - Statistical statements from Intrastate and the Single Administrative Document, providing information regarding the production value of industrial products.
+- The Industrial Companies Survey, which provides data regarding turnover of industrial companies, by branch of activity. - Industrial Products Survey, which provides information regarding the production value of industrial products.

-As of the first one, the weighting is obtained for each of the represented in the en IPRIX, as a quotient of the turnover of industrial companies whose main activity is said branch and the total turnover for industry.
+As of the first one, the weighting is obtained for each of the represented in the en IPRI, as a quotient of the turnover of industrial companies whose main activity is said branch and the total turnover for industry.
 Before calculating weightings, turnover of branches not represented among the branches of the highest aggregate is distributed.

-Secondly, data for Intrastate and the SAD is used to obtain the weighting of products, by distributing the weighting for the branch among the products that make up the IPRIX basket, proportionally to their production value.
+Secondly, data for Industrial Products Survey is used to obtain the weighting of products, by distributing the weighting for the branch among the products that make up the IPRI basket, proportionally to their production value.